-Many instructors rely on TurnItIn.com services for plagiarism education, prevention, and detection.
-TurnItIn is also a valuable tool for grading and peer reviews.
+TurnItIn.com provides services for plagiarism education, prevention, and detection.
 TurnItIn currently integrates with Canvas in two different ways, but TurnItIn will soon begin phasing out the older methods in favor of a new plagiarism framework integration in Canvas.

 Beginning on January 6, instructors can enable the New Gradebook on a per-course basis to begin testing the new gradebook format that will be deployed to all of Canvas later this year.
 Instructors testing the New Gradebook can apply late and missing policies to course assignments.